The Brands Running Summer 2025: From Quiet Luxe to Y2K Loud

 Summer 2025 isn’t about playing it safe — it’s about letting your clothes say something before you do.
 From the rise of minimalist icons to the rebirth of chaotic denim, this summer’s top brands prove one thing: fashion is still a conversation starter.“Whether you’re wrapped in ribbed knit or rhinestones, the brand matters more than ever.”These are the labels dominating the season — and your feed.

 June 16th.
-Written by Ryan Packer | Editor and Chief of PlannMagazine
+Written by Ryan Packer | Editor in Chief of PlannMagazine

 1. Miu Miu: Balletcore to the Bank